vinisalazar/BioProv/paper/paper.md

 * **Muscle:** multiple sequence alignment [@Edgar2004]
 * **Prodigal:** prokaryotic gene prediction [@Hyatt2010]

-Users can create their own presets with either the Program class or the **PresetProgram** class, that inherits from **Program** and possesses additional methods for batch execution.
+Users can create their own presets with either the Program class or the `PresetProgram` class, that inherits from `Program` and possesses additional methods for batch execution.
 To manually create programs (that are not presets), the user should create the program as it is called from the command line, and add **Parameters** to it.
-A **Parameter** is another BioProv class that represents specific parameters associated with a program.
+A `Parameter` is another BioProv class that represents specific parameters associated with a program.
 Presets contain parameters specific to that program.
 Parameters can be added to the command string that will be evaluated on the system's shell, by means of Python's [`subprocess` module](https://docs.python.org/3/library/subprocess.html).
-For a more complete walkthrough of how to build programs and add them to your workflow, please refer to the [tutorials](https://github.com/vinisalazar/BioProv/blob/master/docs/tutorials/introduction.ipynb).
+For a more complete walkthrough of how to build programs and add them to the workflow, please refer to the [tutorials](https://github.com/vinisalazar/BioProv/blob/master/docs/tutorials/introduction.ipynb).
 Additionally, workflow presets can be created.
-Workflow presets are a set of programs which are to be executed on a project's files.
+Workflow presets are a sequence of programs which are to be executed on a project's files.
 These presets can then be run using the library's CLI, as their command-line arguments and parser are constructed automatically.

-## Workflow instrumentation with BioProv
+## Workflow execution with BioProv

-To set up an existing workflow with BioProv and capture provenance data, users must either write a Python script and replace usual program calls with BioProv code, or launch custom or preexisting preset workflows from the CLI.
+To set up a workflow with BioProv to capture provenance data, users must either write a Python script and replace usual program calls with BioProv code, or launch custom or preexisting preset workflows from the CLI.
 Again, the [tutorials](https://github.com/vinisalazar/BioProv/blob/master/docs/tutorials/introduction.ipynb) and [documentation page](https://bioprov.readthedocs.io/) are the best resources on how to do this.
 Once this is done,